 Administration of Naloxone

-The College has received an increased number of inquiries about the administration of Naloxone.
-The most frequently asked questions are addressed below to offer guidance on this topic and support registrants who may need to provide life-saving care by administering Naloxone to their clients or the public.
+Below are some frequently asked questions to offer guidance on the administration of Naloxone and support registrants who may need to provide life-saving care by administering Naloxone to their clients or the public.

 Can I administer Naloxone?